 Water Rights and Water Use in the Mid-Coast

 Water is allocated in Oregon under the doctrine of prior appropriation, or “first in time, first in right.”
 Any person who appropriates water for a beneficial use earlier in time has a superior claim during periods in which there is insufficient water to satisfy all rights.
+Since passage of the Water Code in 1909, all new proposed uses of surface water are required to comply with the State’s permitting process, which is administered by the Oregon Water Resources Department.
+Pre-1909 water rights exist but must be recognized by court decree through a general adjudication of all water claims before they can be enforced against other users.

 Similar water rights for the use of groundwater were established in 1927 for eastern Oregon and in 1955 for western Oregon.
 Many small uses of groundwater are exempt from the permit requirements.
 Oregon law pertaining to water appropriation is found in ORS Chapter 537.